-Even though you may not feel much initial discomfort following your surgery, pain medication should be taken a prescribed by Dr. Alford, every 4 hours for the first 24 to 36 hours after surgery.
+Even though you may not feel much initial discomfort following your surgery, pain medication should be taken as prescribed by Dr. Alford, every 4 hours for the first 24 to 36 hours after surgery.
 We find that many patients initially feel very well following surgery and are reluctant to take any medication for symptoms of pain.
 Unfortunately, the patients who "tough it out" often develop discomfort 18 to 24 hours after the procedure, which may then last for 3 to 4 days.
 Those patients who take their medicines faithfully, as instructed, have very little, if any discomfort.
 After the first 24 to 36 hours following surgery, Extra Strength Tylenol® may be taken every 4-6 hours or alternated with pain medication.
+Do not mix Tylenol® with other pain medications or "double up" by adding any other pain medication to the one prescribed.